 We feel it is unsustainable development, making for high car dependency, and will worsen Wiltshire's carbon budget instead of helping the county become carbon neutral by 2030.
 There are many alternatives for low-car or car-free housing in our towns and public transport corridors.
 Wiltshire Council should be pursuing these and challenging the government's inflated housing targets instead.

 There is more to come here, watch this space... and please email us any further suggestions using the button below.

-Wiltshire Council are currently consulting on what is being termed the 'Future Chippenham' project, and are asking for responses to 'three road route options for the proposed distributor road'.
-The 'Future Chippenham' page is here, where you can find FAQs, details and recordings of previous webinars, and the consultation form itself.
+The consultation, which closed on 12th March, asked for responses to 'three road route options for the proposed distributor road', but interestingly, did not give a 'no road' option.
+The 'Future Chippenham' page is here, where you can find details and recordings of webinars, and the consultation form itself.
 There is a highly polished 'You Tube' video here depicting the road options, and featuring some very questionable claims about green, and other, benefits.